mayhem/smi_leds/README.md

 so I've not exposed that function.
 But if people want that, someone should be able to make it work.

+## RGB data structure

+For this setup, it is assumed that you have 8 or 16 equally sized LED strips.

+Each time you call led_set, MUST send the same number of bytes:

+* 8 * num_leds * num_strips * 3 bytes for an 8 strip setup
+* 16 * num_leds * num_strips * 3 bytes for a 16 strip setup

+If you have LED strips with differing lengths, set num_leds to the length of your longest LED strip.
+Then, for all strips that are shorter than the maximum length pad the RGB with zeros, so that you're always sending the same number of bytes for each of your strips.
+The extra zeros will be ignored by the shorter strips.

+If you have fewer than 8 or 16 LED strips: Pad the RGB data sent to the strips out to 8 (or 16) strips.
+If you have 4 strips, send 4 strips of data and then 4 strips of zeros for a 8 strip setup.

 # Installation

 ## Raspberry Pi Setup